sinai-dev/OSLDocs/API/SL_Effect.md

 * Must be exactly one of: `InFrontOfTarget`, `AroundTarget`, `ProximitySkillItem` or `ProximitySoulSpot`.

 `MinDistance` (float)
-* Minimum distance of summon from caster (only at time of cast)
+* Minimum distance of summon from affected character (only at time of cast)

 `MaxDistance` (float)
-* Max distance of summon from caster (only at time of cast)
+* Max distance of summon from affected character (only at time of cast)

 `SameDirectionAsSummoner` (boolean)
-* Summoned prefab has same facing direction as caster?
+* Summoned prefab has same facing direction as affected character?

 `SummonLocalForward` (Vector3)
 * Optional extra position added to Summoned prefab